hephzibahij/hephzibahij/README.md

 about me:

 My name is Hephzibah .O.
-Ijeje, an Anzisha prize fellow, an Economist I am a passionate full stack developer in port harcourt, River state I am part of the student in the alx-software enginerring programme and for the past week i have develop skills, software ebginnering was bot that easy for me but it is through courage and preservance that i attain. it has broaden my jnowledge about it and also very interesting.i have also been able to network with my friends,going for tech programmes.
+Ijeje, an Anzisha prize fellow, an Economist

+I am a passionate full stack developer in port harcourt, River state.

+I am part of the student in the alx-software enginerring programme and for the past week i have develop skills, software ebginnering was bot that easy for me but it is through courage and preservance that i attain. it has broaden my jnowledge about it and also very interesting.i have also been able to network with my friends,going for tech programmes.

 I am passionate in solving problem

 I am currently learning c programming language ,python